supple-kit/supple-css/README.md

 All Objects are prefixed with `o-`.

 ### Components
-This layer contains our recognisable components, chunks of UI.
+This layer contains our recognizable components, chunks of UI.

 All Components are prefixed with `c-`.

-**NOTE**: Because supple is a design-free framework this layer is completely empty.
+**NOTE**: Because supple is a design-free framework this layer is empty.
 You can add your own components to your project.

 ### Utilities
 this layer contains some handy helpers & overrides.
 This is the most specific layer of the application which trumps everything defined before.